shieldgenerator7/DnD-Stories/HeavenPiercingTree/Class_Blacksmith.md

 A Huntsmith is a Blacksmith who crafts very specialized equipment.
 For those who choose to hunt particular prey, a Huntsmith is the one to hire.

 Starting at 4th level you learn the craft on how to use silver for your weapons and armor.
 The silver adds plus three to your damage and AC for the weapons and armor you make.
-It cost two times more the original price.
+It cost two times more than the original price.

 ### Brutal Enhancement